-Proton VPN’s Windows and Linux apps have both that kind of kill switch and the equivalent of Surfshark’s strict kill switch with blocks traffic if you are disconnected from the VPN for any reason.
+Proton VPN’s Windows and Linux apps have both that kind of kill switch and the equivalent of Surfshark’s strict kill switch which blocks traffic if you are disconnected from the VPN for any reason.

 Proton VPN servers

 Right now, Proton VPN has over 1,800 servers in 67 countries.
 As far as VPN server networks go, this is a decent size.
 Nothing to write home about, but not horrible either.
 And the network does have a few types of specialized servers.
 We’ve already mentioned the Secure Core servers.
-Beyond those the network contains these specialized servers:
+Beyond those, the network contains these specialized servers:

 P2P/Torrenting servers, which are optimized for downloading and sharing content.

 Streaming servers, which are optimized for unblocking and streaming content from sources around the world.

 Tor over VPN servers, which enhance your privacy by passing your VPN traffic through the ‘anonymous’ Onion (Tor) network.